filecoin-project/lotus-docs/content/en/storage-providers/operate/addresses.md

 Beneficiary address successfully changed
 ```

-If you want to revert the beneficiary address due setting the wrong parameters or before the quota/expiration has been met, the owner and beneficiary can work together to revert it back to the owner address:
+If you want to revert the beneficiary address due to setting the wrong parameters or before the quota/expiration has been met, the owner and beneficiary can work together to revert it back to the owner address:

 1. First the `Owner` proposes to change the current beneficiary address back to itself: